kiouku/interview-sheet/Algorithms.md

 ### What you need to know
 * Most of them are not correct.
 Correctness difficult to prove.
 * Used to find the optimal solution for a given problem.
-* Examples: Dijkstra's shortest path algorithm, Prim's algorithm,Kruskal's algorithm, job scheduler problem, coin change problem, optimal caching, DNA sequence alignment.
+* Examples: Dijkstra's shortest path algorithm, Prim's algorithm,Kruskal's algorithm, job scheduler problem, coin change problem, huffman coding algorithm.

 ## Dynamic Programming and Memoization

 ### Definition
 It is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.
-The next time the same subproblem occurs, instead of recomputing its solution, one simply looks up the previously computed solution, thereby saving computation time at the expense of a (hopefully) modest expenditure in storage space.
+The next time the same subproblem occurs usually via a recurrence, instead of recomputing its solution, one simply looks up the previously computed solution, thereby saving computation time at the expense of a (hopefully) modest expenditure in storage space.

 * Find the recursion in the problem.
 * Top-down: store the answer for each subproblem in a table to avoid having to recompute them.